On the permutation equivariance principle for causal estimands: What is permutation equivariance?

-Verification of permutation invariance based on Definition \ref{def:permutation-invariance} may appear nontrivial.
-Our first result establishes a necessary and sufficient condition for verifying whether a set of estimands is permutation-invariant.
-To proceed, we leverage the following concepts in algebra and combinatorics \citep{van2001course}.
+Verification of permutation equivariance based on Definition \ref{def:permutation-invariance} may appear nontrivial.
+Our first result establishes a necessary and sufficient condition for verifying whether a set of estimands is permutation equivariant.
+To proceed, we leverage the following concepts in combinatorial algebra \citep{serre1977linear}.
 A permutation $\sigma:\calY\to \calY$ is a bijection from a general finite set $\calY$ to itself.
 Alternatively, $\sigma$ can also be uniquely expressed as a permutation matrix.
 Define $S_n$ as the symmetric group for a set with cardinality $n$, i.e., $S_n$ contains all the permutations on the given set $\calY$ with $|\calY|=n$.
 A permutation group $\mathcal{P}$ is the subgroup of $S_n$.
 A multiset is an extension of a set that allows elements to appear more than once, which is defined by a double: the set of its distinct elements and the multiplicity (or count) of each element.
 In our example, $S_K$ and $S_{2^K}$ are the symmetric groups on $\calX$ and $2^\calX$, respectively; $\mathcal{P} \subseteq S_{2^K}$ is the permutation group consisting of the right-multiplication of all induced permutation matrices $\bP_c$; $\mathcal{R}(\mathbf{H})=\{(o_1,m_1),\ldots,(o_n,m_n)\}$ ($o_i$ and $m_i$ denote the $i$th distinct row and its multiplicity) is the multiset of rows of generator matrix $\mathbf{H}$.
 The permutation group $\mathcal{P}$ induces an action that applies a permutation $\sigma \in \mathcal{P}$ to $\mathcal{R}(\mathbf{H})$ and produces $\mathcal{R}(\mathbf{H}\mathbf{P}_c)$.

-\begin{theorem} A vector of contrasts $\mathbf{\Delta}$ is permutation-invariant if and only if $\mathcal{R}(\mathbf{H}\mathbf{P}_c)=\mathcal{R}(\mathbf{H})$ for all $\sigma\in\mathcal{P}$. \end{theorem} By Theorem \ref{thm:characterization}, permutation invariance requires the multiplicity of rows to remain unchanged under any relabeling of the underlying action variables.
-Therefore, verifying permutation invariance boils down to a counting exercise.
-We provide an example verification with $K=2$ below. \begin{example} The following two generator matrices correspond to the Examples \ref{eg1} and \ref{eg2}:
+\begin{theorem} A vector of contrasts $\mathbf{\Delta}$ is permutation equivariant if and only if $\mathcal{R}(\mathbf{H}\mathbf{P}_c)=\mathcal{R}(\mathbf{H})$ for all $\sigma\in\mathcal{P}$. \end{theorem} By Theorem \ref{thm:characterization}, permutation equivariance requires the multiplicity of rows to remain unchanged under any relabeling of the underlying action variables.
+Therefore, verifying permutation equivariance boils down to a counting exercise.
+We provide an example verification with $K=2$ below. \begin{example} The following three generator matrices correspond to the Examples \ref{eg1}, \ref{eg2}, and \ref{eg3} (balanced full factorial trial):